Suzanne Orr: Carers Recognition Act

-Ending Period Poverty in the ACT
+Period Poverty

-In June 2023, Orr passed her Period Products and Facilities (Access) Act which requires the ACT Government to provide period products free of charge at designated and accessible places across the ACT.
-The Act ensures period products are freely available at places like schools, libraries and other suitable locations across Canberra.
-The Act also requires the ACT Government to ensure information on menstrual hygiene is publicly available, which is vital for a diverse cultural community like Canberra, where there are varying views on menstruation often being a ‘taboo’ topic.
+In June 2023, Orr passed the Period Products and Facilities (Access) Act which requires the ACT Government to provide period products free of charge at designated locations across the ACT.
+The act aims to ensure that period products are freely available at places like schools, libraries and other suitable locations across Canberra.
+The act also requires the ACT Government to ensure information on menstrual hygiene is publicly available.
+This legislation was the first of its kind in Australia.